-“Let your light so shine before men, that they may see your good works and glorify your Father in heaven. ” (Matt.
+“Let your light shine before men in such a way that they may see your good works, and glorify your Father who is in heaven. ” (Matt.
 5:16).

-It is my concern that the vast majority of Christians will soon completely eliminate carrying a physical Bible to worship services.
-Technological advancements are culpable of aiding and abetting, the expedition of this reality coming to fruition.
-One look around at worship services today and you will see many Christians utilizing their phones [or other electronic devices], in place of Bibles in book form to access God’s Word.
-Sadly, Christians have become deeply entrenched in this “hi-tech” age, where Bible apps are the predominant method chosen to reference Holy Writ.
-In fact, I have heard believers revel in the countless biblical tools available digitally.
-In defense of their exuberance, they contend that it’s beneficial to be able to instantly access numerous Bible resources–to conveniently swipe to a verse, tap on it to locate cross-reference(s), and tap on a word to view original language.
-One hi-tech proponent asked me: “If a physical Bible is cumbersome to lug around, out-dated, and lacking all the Bible tools designed to make my Christian life easier; why then should I abandon those modern helps?”
+A few years back I wrote an article expressing my concern that the vast majority of Christians will soon completely eliminate carrying a Bible in book form.1 Technological advancements are culpable of aiding and abetting, the expedition of that reality coming to fruition.
+One look around at many worship services today and you will see most of the congregation utilizing their phones [or other electronic devices], in place of physical Bibles to access God’s Word.
+Sadly, Christians have become deeply entrenched in this “hi-tech” age, where “Bible apps” are the predominant method chosen to look-up Scripture.
+Moreover, I have heard believers glory in all the biblical tools available at their fingertips.
+In defense of their praise, they contend that it’s beneficial to have numerous Bible resources readily accessible indicating the capability to conveniently swipe to a verse, tap on that verse to locate its cross-references, or tap on a word to view the original language; all in mere seconds.
+One proponent of hi-tech asked me: “If a physical Bible is cumbersome for me to lug around, inconvenient to use, and lacking all the Bible tools designed to make my Christian life easier, why then should I abandon those modern helps?”

-Before I address that position, I want to make a personal observation and also express a growing concern that I have.
-In the recent past, the Lord’s day gathering was a beautiful sight to behold, because all my fellow brothers and sisters were carrying Bibles.
-I felt a strong sense of unity and oneness with them, because I could see they possessed God’s Word.
-It’s disappointing to witness so many professing Christians entering the house of God without carrying Bibles.
-I am often left wondering if they have “electronic Bibles” buried in their pockets or purses. it is further disillusioning not knowing if the person sitting beside me, even possesses God’s Word.
-The Christian faith is not a private faith as some erroneously practice, Jesus said: “What I tell you in the darkness, speak in the light; and what you hear whispered in your ear, proclaim upon the housetops.”
-(Matt.
-10:27, cf Matt.
-5:14, 16).
+Before I answer those questions, I want to make a personal observations.
+In the recent past, my typical Lord’s day gathering was a glorious experience, when I observed my fellow brothers and sisters all carrying Bibles.
+Because of that shared commonality, I felt a strong sense of unity and oneness with my fellow believers in Christ.
+I was encouraged when I witnessed them with physical Bibles, because I could see that they possessed a copy of God’s Word.
+Unlike today, it is disappointing to witness so many Christians entering the house of God without observable Bibles, I am left to wondering if they have “electronic Bibles” buried in their pockets.
+Moreover, it’s disillusioning not knowing if a person sitting beside me, even has the Word of God in his or her possession.

-conference when…[a man]…got on the bus and sat next to me.
+Think what might have been the outcome if in the two [following] instances, I had been reading from an iphone or iPod, instead of a physical Bible in my hand: 1) I was traveling to Mexico city for a Wycliffe [missionary] conference when…[a man]…got on the bus and sat next to me.
 He and I may have been the only English speakers on the bus.
 As we traveled, I pulled out my Bible and began to read.
 Eventually, he said, “I notice you’re reading from a Bible.
 Do you mind if I ask you a question?”
 I said, “Sure, ask away.”
 A long discussion ensued, during which he told me he had been confused by a false doctrine, and didn’t know the biblical truth.
 When I turned to passages that clarified the issue, he acknowledged the clarification, and wound up praying to receive Christ.
 He had been running away from his wife and was planning on a divorce.
 After his prayer, he shared with me that he was going to return home on the next bus from Saltillo, Mexico and seek reconciliation with his wife.
 2) A woman sat next to me on a plane, and noticed I was reading from my Bible.
 She asked if I could help her understand how a loving God could allow a tragedy such had recently occurred in her daughter’s life.
 I turned to the Word, and described to her the issue of the free will of man, and the sovereignty of God: that man is responsible for his own actions, and God’s desire is that we all live godly lives in this present age.
 After a much longer discussion, we prayed together, and she left the plane comforted that God is a God of love and healing.
-If I had been using an electronic device in either of these instances, it is unlikely that the conversations would have occurred.”
-1
+If I had been using an electronic device in either of these instances, it is unlikely that the conversations would have occurred.
+2

-Incidentally, hatred of Christ followers is not something new, nearly two thousand years ago Jesus warned His disciples what to expect from the hostile world: “If the world hates you, you know that it has hated Me before it hated you.
+However, there may be a price to pay for being seen carrying a Bible in America and it may come in the form of persecution.
+This evil culture is increasingly raging against Christianity, and unfortunately the government is capitulating to their perverse cries, by passing laws restricting the rights and freedoms of Christians, while granting liberty to lifestyles of the wicked.
+Moreover, to the culture’s reprobate mind, the Bible is a “hate book”–I believe it’s just a matter of time before it will be illegal for Christians to carry one.
+When Jesus was instructing His disciples on what to expect from the hostile world, He said: If the world hates you, you know that it has hated Me before it hated you.
 If you were of the world, the world would love its own; but because you are not of the world, but I chose you out of the world, therefore the world hates you.
 Remember the word that I said to you, ‘A slave is not greater than his master.’
-If they persecuted Me, they will also persecute you; if they kept My word, they will keep yours also.”
+If they persecuted Me, they will also persecute you; if they kept My word, they will keep yours also.
 (Jn.
 15:17-19).
-Nothing has changed since Jesus declared those words.

 2 Digital Bible; Digital Problems [article], on engedisgate.com, May, 24 2015–comment by “Curtis”